imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/2_cartesianMesh.md

 cartesianMesh
 ```

 Once the mesh has been recreated, the visualization in ParaView can be updated by clicking the Refresh button the Properties Panel.
-In order to show wake region, show the `internalMesh` in the Properties Panel, then select the Clip filter and use a center of origin of (200 0 0) with a normal vector of (0 1 0).
-Selecting Crinkle clip does not cut the individual cells but rather shows them completely.
+In order to show wake region, select the `internalMesh` in the Properties Panel, and then the Clip filter with a center of origin of `(200 0 0)` with a normal vector of `(0 1 0)`.
+Selecting Crinkle clip completely shows all intersected cells.
 The following figure shows the resulting clp through the volume mesh with the refinement region on the left of the buildings:

 ![Building case geometry](figures/buildings-paraview-volume-mesh.png)